 Library staff is available to assist students, faculty, and community patrons with reference questions, research, or other library needs.
-Assistance is available in person, by phone, by e-mail, and through a 24/7 online chat reference service called NCKnows.
-Students receive library instruction through curriculum classes or through online tutorials and research guides available on the library web page.
-Students may request individual instruction when needed.
+Assistance is available in person, by phone, by e-mail, and through a 24/7 online chat reference service.
+Appointments for individual research consultations may also be scheduled with a librarian.
+Students receive library instruction through seated and online curriculum classes or through online tutorials and research guides available on the library web page.